Quantum jamming brings quantum mechanics to macroscopic scales: Results

 \subsection{Macroscopic quantum states}

 The problem under investigation shares some similarities with the MELP studied in Ref.~\cite{bocini2023growing}, which considered local perturbations in low-entangled excited states that cannot be interpreted as ground states of local conservation laws.
-Following Ref.~\cite{bocini2023growing}, let us then imagine to prepare the system in a jammed product state $\ket{\Psi(0^-)}$ (with spins along $\hat z$).
+Following Ref.~\cite{bocini2023growing} (see also Ref.~\cite{Bidzhiev2022Macroscopic}), let us then imagine to prepare the system in a jammed product state $\ket{\Psi(0^-)}$ (with spins along $\hat z$).
 After identifying a site $\ell_0$ with a spin up whose flip would unjam the state, we perform a projective measurement of $\hat n\cdot \vec \sigma_{\ell_0}$, with $\hat n$ different from $\hat z$.
 The state after the measurement $\ket{\Psi(0^+)}$ will be in a superposition of the original jammed state and an almost identical quasi-jammed state with an impurity, $\ket{\Psi(0^+)}=\sqrt{p} \ket{\emptyset;\underline b}+e^{i\phi}\sqrt{1-p} \ket{n_0;\underline b^{(-)}}$ ($\phi$ and $p$ depend on $\hat n$), with probability $p$.
 By the Lieb-Robinson bound~\cite{Lieb1972The}, the speed at which the information about the impurity spreads is bounded from above, therefore the state remains separable outside a lightcone growing linearly in time.
-We restrict to the corresponding subsystem $\Omega_t$ (with extent proportional to the time $|\Omega_t|\propto t$).
+We restrict to the corresponding subsystem $\Omega_t$ (with extent proportional to the time, $|\Omega_t|\propto t$).
 Let us then consider an extensive operator of the form $S_{\vec s}^z=\frac{1}{2}\sum_\ell s_\ell\sigma_\ell^z$, with $s_\ell=\pm 1$, which has the property not to fluctuate outside the lightcone.
 Because of that, its variance matches the variance of its restriction to $\Omega_t$.

+The square root of the variance of such an operator provides a lower bound to the minimal system size for which, to use the words of Ref.~\cite{Frowis2012Measures}, ``one has to assume validity of quantum mechanics in order to explain a non-classical phenomenon''.
+Let us then compute the variance of $S_{\vec s}^z$.
 Denoting its expectation value and its variance at time $t$ by $\braket{S^z_{\vec s}}_t$ and $\braket{S^z_{\vec s},S^z_{\vec s}}_t$, respectively, we have